dyne/Zenroom/bindings/javascript/README.md

 const zencodeRandom = `
   Given nothing
-  When I create the array of '16' random objects of '32' bits Then print all data
+  When I create the random array with '16' elements each of '32' bits Then print all data
 `;